BrandanBurgess/b07lab1/info.md

 -Added File read and write for polynomials

--Added function to multiply polynomials
+-Added method to multiply polynomials